ksilin/quarkusconfigrules/README.md

 ### Other rules

-* Enforcing NOT setting a preperty
+* Enforcing NOT setting a property

-This is useful to prevent applcations from using deprecated properties, which will be removed in the future, or prevent reasonable defaults from being overwritten.
+This is useful to prevent applications from using deprecated properties, which will be removed in the future, or prevent reasonable defaults from being overwritten.

 ### Defaults are fine, overrides need to be coordinated

 The default deserialization exception handler will fail on a message it cannot read, bringing down the instance.
 In many cases, this is the expected behavior.
 However, we might want to rather skip the record and continue.

 This decision needs to be communicated and agreed upon, so by default, overriding the handler is not allowed.
-The ruel can be disabled for a project, once consensus has been reached.
+The rule can be disabled for a project, once consensus has been reached.

 ### Implementation and application